 Positive and hopeful

-(we’ve had enough of ‘crisis’, ‘lockdown’, ‘horror’, ‘warning’ and ‘deadliest’ which you can find on just about every news site right now).
+(we’ve had enough of ‘crisis’, ‘lockdown’, ‘horror’, ‘warning’ and ‘deadliest’ which you can find on every news site right now).

-OK, you may not be one of the dedicated scientists working on the solution.
+OK, marketers aren’t one of the dedicated scientists working on the solution.

-But, as a marketer, as a human being, you can do something about people’s need for positivity and hope for the future.
+But, they can do something about people’s need for positivity and hope.
 Which we’ll come to shortly.

 Google Autocomplete - coronavirus australia

 Go further into Australian trending searches to find consumer needs and you see that sense of worry coming through (deaths, lockdown, map again and worldometer – an online tracker of global deaths).